Manufacturing of solar photovoltaic cells

 Because this is a 2-credit course, students selecting this course option are required to take an additional 1-credit course in consultation with the certificate coordinator.

-Because the scheduling of the preceding courses is coordinated with the needs of their home departments, EAP cannot guarantee that specific courses will always be offered at specific times or rotations.
-Each semester, the EAP program faculty will consider other qualifying courses for the upcoming semester that fulfill one of the categories above.
-Once approved, the EAP Academic Coordinator will distribute a list of course offerings for the upcoming semester to students in the EAP program.
+Because the scheduling of the preceding courses is coordinated with the needs of their home departments, the program cannot guarantee specific courses will always be offered at specific times or rotations.
+Each semester, program faculty will consider other qualifying courses for the upcoming semester that fulfill one of the categories above.
+Once approved, the Energy Analysis and Policy Academic Coordinator will distribute a list of course offerings for the upcoming semester to students in the certificate.

 Course Substitutions

 Students may propose course substitutions by contacting the Academic Coordinator or the Faculty Chair.
-The EAP Chair makes the final decision.
+The Energy Analysis and Policy Chair makes the final decision.
 Students should provide a course syllabus and a letter of endorsement from the faculty member teaching the course, preferably before the start of the course.
 The substitution proposal will be considered based upon the following criteria:

-1. the extent to which the course content is devoted to energy
+1. extent to which the course content is devoted to energy,

-2. the rigor of methodology applied to the course material
+2. rigor of methodology applied to the course material and

-3. the context of the class with respect to the student's study plan
+3. context of the class with respect to the student's study plan.

 1. Demonstrate an awareness of the variety of energy sources and energy conversion technologies and master the language and scientific basis required to engage in the analysis of energy topics.